 State of Georgia Income Tax Credit Program for Rehabilitated Historic Property and Preferential Property Tax Assessment Program for Rehabilitated Historic Property

-The Georgia State Historic Preservation Office (SHPO) provides technical assistance and details about state tax credits and the state property tax freeze.
+The Georgia State Historic Preservation Office provides technical assistance and details about state tax credits and the state property tax freeze.